letoram/xarcan/README.md

 Issues
 ====
-There is still lots to do, the reasons Glamor/GLX are marked as p and not x right now:
+There is still lots to do.
+The reasons Glamor/GLX are marked as p and not x right now:

 * GLX seem to pick software only here (0ad/glxgears really slow), might be my MESA build/config but not sure.

-* glamor/glx restarts doesn't clean up properly and may SIGSEGV.
+If not, there's failures (crash amdgpu) and missing opc on intel for 148:4 and 148:2.

+* Lifecycle management during glamor, glx and randr resize is UAF prone, the chaining-modifying callback pScreen "API" style really doesn't help.

-* glamor buffer formats seem to mismatch (swapped R/B channels with broken alpha).
+* glamor buffer ouput formats seem to mismatch (swapped R/B channels with broken alpha), can be worked around shader-side, but it should be fixed.
+	Somewhat weird that the format we get out from the bo seem to mismatch on the other side, mesa bug?

 TODO
 ====